hashtag-squirrel/pawse/README.md

 ### Strategy & Scope: User Stories

 - As a user, I want to see a navigation menu so that I can easily navigate to the desired content
-- As a user, I want to have an intuitive flow of the site so that I can find the desired content without issues
 - As a user, I want to see all menu options of the cafe so that I can make an informed decision if I want to visit
 - As a user, I want to see the cats living in the cafe so that I can already familiarize myself with them before my visit
 - As a user, I want to see whether there are already people interested in the cats so that I can choose one accordingly
 - As a user, I want to be able to register to the site so that I get access functionality for authenticated users on the site
 - As a user, I want to be able to login so I can access my account
+- As a user, I want to have easy access to social media accounts of the cafe so that I can engage with the owners and other customers

 - As an authenticated user, I want to be able to log out of my account so that my account is secure from other users on the same device
-- As an authenticated user, I want to be able to delete my account
+- As an authenticated user, I want to be able to delete my account so that I can forget about the page
 - As an authenticated user, I want to be able to voice my interest in one of the cats so that I can adopt it
 - As an authenticated user, I want to be able to edit my interest in one of the cats
 - As an authenticated user, I want to be able to delete my interest in one of the cats